Categories

 But tomorrow, the most exciting metadata related announced for 2012 (so far).

-3 responses to “How do you put more quality on the screen than is in the budget?”
+3 replies on “How do you put more quality on the screen than is in the budget?”

 This time it’s not from us.
 It’s got me inspired though!
 I remember using the words “technology boner” to the product manager. 🙂